 Compare the cost of your handmade bar to other what handcrafted soap is selling for to see the true cost savings.

 If you’re a crafty or artistic person by nature, and you also like practical crafts, soap making is the hobby for you!
-I love that I can be creative and artistic and create something that is useful as well.
+IYou can be artistic and create something that’s useful too.
 And when you use it all up, you get to make more.

 Drawbacks of Cold Process Soap Making